Ilusion9/outputs-list-sm/README.md

  * @param once              True if the output has 'Only Once' flag enabled.
  * @return                  True if the output has been returned.
  */
-native bool GetHammerOutput(int hammerId, int index, char[] output, int outputlen, char[] target, int targetlen, char[] input, int inputlen, char[] params, int paramslen, float& delay, bool& once);
+native bool GetHammerIdOutput(int hammerId, int index, char[] output, int outputlen, char[] target, int targetlen, char[] input, int inputlen, char[] params, int paramslen, float& delay, bool& once);

 /**
  * Returns an output from an entity outputs list